qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/fixing-common-data-metadata-issues.md

 :::

-## What if I cannot find a way to fix my data?
+## What if I can not find a way to fix my data?

 Metadata may be undocumented or incorrectly documented; contact data producer!